wp-blocks/modul-r/readme.txt

 == TODOS ==
 * A better way to change the primary and secondary color, if possibile with che wp customizer
 * Provide a better way to select triggered animation, if possible without writing the name class (with a checkbox or similar)
-* Create my own icons for the social media / mail / print
 * Rework sticky post + article author + footer style

 == Images Screenshot ==